-This course aims to introduce the participants to UNIX - an interface that is one of the most convenient options for working with big data.
+This course aims to introduce the participants to UNIX - an interface that is one of the most convenient options for working with big (textual) data.
 Special attention is put on working with Next Generation Sequencing (NGS) data.
 Most of the NGS data formats were designed to be textual, and textual data is where UNIX excels in its versatility.
-By combining basic UNIX tools one can achieve results that would require finding specialized software in other environments.
+By combining basic UNIX tools one can achieve results that would require finding specialized software for each of the tasks in other environments.